 Despite Canada's strong affirmation of gay rights, there are still those within the Conservative party who have remained disparate.
 Or seemed to remain disparate.
 A few years earlier, Jason Kenney, Canada's Immigration Minister, reportedly pulled all references to gay rights from a study guide for new immigrants.
 These actions seem antithetical when we compare them to some of the more discreet positions held by the Conservative Party – or by Kenney himself.

-In June of 2011, following their majority victory, several gay Conservatives held their own unofficial party called the "Fabulous Blue Tent" party.
+In June of 2011, following their majority victory, several gay Conservatives held their own unofficial party called the "Fabulous Blue Tent" party, which has become an annual event at convention.
 In attendance was Jason Kenney, who tweeted, “Great view of Parliament Hill from the top of the Ottawa Westin, at The Fabulous Blue Tent party,” with a photo of his view.
 One of the event's organizers was Kenney's former aide, Jamie Ellerton, who ordered the pink and blue lights and catering services for the event.